 This film was preceded in 2000 by hype: it was a smart sci-fi horror film that would revolutionize a stale etc.

-It’s very interesting that movies are always preceded by hype.
-Has anyone else noticed this?
+Movies are often preceded by hype – have you ever noticed this?
 Whenever a big budget film arrives, countless advertisements appear, all of them telling you to see it.
 How convenient.
-It’s almost like someone’s being paid off.
+Almost as though someone’s being paid off.
 The human race sickens me.
 Anyway, I rewatched The Cell to see if it was as good as I remembered.
 Then I realized I’d never watched it in the first place.

 It’s about a psychologist (Jennifer Lopez) who performs virtual-reality based therapy on coma patients, entering their minds and speaking to them inside Plato’s cave.
 After a serial killer (Vincent D’Onofrio) lapses into a coma while in police custody, she jacks into his mind to learn the location of his latest victim.